AviatrixSystems/Docs/HowTos/tgw_faq.rst

  1. Orchestrates VPC to VPC and on-prem to VPC connectivities via AWS Transit Gateway.
  #.
 Creates security boundaries between groups of VPCs to achieve network segmentation..
  #.
 Out-of-the-box integration of AWS Transit Gateway and Direct Connect and Internet to re-use what has been built.
  #.
-Provides a high performance and feature rich hybrid network for connecting to on-prem.
+Provides `Insane Mode high performance <https://docs.aviatrix.com/HowTos/insane_mode.html>`_  and feature rich hybrid network for connecting to on-prem.
  #.
-Support Bring Your Own Firewall to the edge VPC for inline traffic inspection.
+Support Bring Your Own Firewall to the edge VPC for inline traffic inspection (`Transit DMZ <https://docs.aviatrix.com/HowTos/transit_dmz_faq.html>`_.)
  #.
-Advanced mode for end to end encryption where Aviatrix gateways are deployed in the Spoke VPCs.
+Advanced mode for end to end encryption where Aviatrix gateways are deployed in the AWS Spoke VPCs Azure Spokes VNet.

 The AWS Transit Gateway Orchestrator is illustrated in the diagram below.

 |tgw_overview|